- Insulin is required for people with type 1 diabetes and sometimes necessary for people with type 2 diabetes.

 Many factors affect your blood glucose levels, including the following:

 - When you take your insulin injections

-Checking your blood sugar and looking over results can help you understand how exercise, an exciting event, or different foods affect your blood sugar level.
+Checking your blood glucose and looking over results can help you understand how exercise, an exciting event, or different foods affect your blood glucose level.
 You can use it to predict and avoid low or high blood glucose levels.
 You can also use this information to make decisions about your insulin dose, food, and activity.

 For more information, see our Blood Glucose Control section.